-- 33. Both Recommendations were initially rated as PC and most of the deficiencies identified will be addressed with a series of regulatory measures (including the modification of the NORUT) in progress.
-Compliance with these Recommendations remains outstanding. - 34.
+- 36. Both Recommendations were initially rated as PC and most of the deficiencies identified will be addressed with a series of regulatory measures (including the modification of the NORUT) in progress.
+Compliance with these Recommendations remains outstanding. - 37.
 With regard to Recommendation 35, Authorities indicated since the third follow-up report that the Opium Legislation Act will be revised to address some of the issues in relation to compliance with the Vienna Convention.
 Additionally, as indicated before, with the new Penal Code and the upcoming reforms to the CPC (actually on review at the Council of Advice), Sint Maarten Authorities expect to correct deficiencies identified in the MER.
 The Authorities updated that the new Penal Code incorporates the recommended actions, however, the legal basis was not provided.
-For the sixth report, the Authorities made reference to Articles 3, 4, 26, 27, 28, 29 and 30 of the Constitution of Sint Maarten regarding torture, slavery, civil rights, personal liberty and human right of arrested or detained individuals.
-These Articles address the matter of the guarantee of fair treatment of persons in custody.
-However, Sint Maarten should address the recommended actions for Rec.
-35. This Recommendation remains outstanding. - 35.
+This Recommendation remains outstanding. - 38.
 Regarding Recommendation 40, the Authorities indicated that domestic laws, with the exception of the Regulations for Foreign Exchange Transactions for Curaçao and Sint Maarten (RFETCSM) do not allow for the CBCS to undertake investigations on behalf of their foreign counterparts.
 For the second follow-up report the Authorities updated that the draft Harmonization Law (supervision of financial institutions) provides for foreign supervisors to operate under CBCS supervision.
-The Supervision Law on MTC's also provides for this.
-For this report, the Authorities indicated that the draft national ordinance for supervision on MTC has been submitted to the Legal Department for processing and submitting for decision by the Council of Ministers.
-The recommended actions remain outstanding. - 36.
+The Supervision Law on MTC's also provides for this. - 39.
 With regard the ability to provide international cooperation with/to their foreign counterparts, by all law enforcement entities, the Authorities referred to articles 183 185, 521 and 522 of the current CPC.
 The translation of these articles was provided by the Authorities on May 13th, 2013.
 Articles 183, 184, and 185 of the CPC, describe the different authorities that interact and that are entrusted functions related with the investigation and prosecution of criminal offenses, including officers, Attorney General and police agents, among others.
-Articles 521 and 522, refer to the possibility of pursuing investigations outside the Netherland Antilles, but only with regard to persons arrested, objects seized or equivalent crimes, within the territory. - 37.
+Articles 521 and 522, refer to the possibility of pursuing investigations outside the Netherland Antilles, but only with regard to persons arrested, objects seized or equivalent crimes, within the territory. - 40.
 This provides in a way, a framework for international cooperation, although very limited.
-It is also mentioned, that any cooperation will be subject to limitations established by International and Inter-Regional Law. - 38.
-For the fifth report, the Authorities updated that the draft laws are being finalized for submission to the Minister of Justice (law of supervision of financial institutions/MTC and the Harmonization of the supervision to allow the CBCS to carry out investigations on behalf of their foreign counterparts).
-For the sixth report, the Authorities indicated that the draft criminal procedures code has been reviewed by the Council for advice and the Minister of
+It is also mentioned, that any cooperation will be subject to limitations established by International and Inter-Regional Law. - 41.
+For this report, the Authorities updated that the draft laws are being finalized for submission to the Minister of Justice (law of supervision of financial institutions/MTC and the Harmonization of the supervision to allow the CBCS to carry out investigations on behalf of their foreign counterparts). - 42.
+Related statistics will be provided at a later date.
+As indicated in the recommended actions, the Authorities should maintain statistics on entities sent spontaneously and upon request.
+Level of compliance with R. 40 remains without further changes.

-&lt;sup>2 Opiumlandsverordening 1960.
+&lt;sup>5 Opiumlandsverordening 1960.